virtualparadox/BBMap/docs/readme.txt

 BBMap readme by Brian Bushnell
-Last updated June 26, 2014.
+Last updated November 21, 2014.
 Please contact me at bbushnell@lbl.gov if you have any questions or encounter any errors.
-BBMap is free to use for noncommercial purposes, and investigators are free to publish results derived from the program, as long as the source code is not published or modified.
+BBMap and all other BBTools are free to use for noncommercial purposes, and investigators are free to publish results derived from them, as long as the source code is not published without explicit permission.
+The BBTools package was written by Brian Bushnell, with the exception of the (optional, but faster) C and JNI components, which were written by Jonathan Rood.

+Special thanks for help with shellscripts goes to:
+Alex Copeland (JGI), Douglas Jacobsen (JGI/NERSC), and sdriscoll (SeqAnswers).

-This is the official release of BBMAP, version 33.x
+This is the official release of BBMap, version 33.x

 Basic Syntax: